ardera/flutter-pi/README.md

   - Requires flutter SDK > 3.10.5
   - Engine binaries no longer need to be installed on the target system.
   - See updated [Building flutter-pi on the Raspberry Pi](#-building-flutter-pi-on-the-raspberry-pi) and [Building the App](#building-the-app-new-method-linux-only) sections below.
+- Added a section for useful dart packages, See (Useful Dart Packages)[#-useful-dart-packages]
 - There's now a new video player based on gstreamer.
 See [gstreamer video player](#gstreamer-video-player) section.
 - The new latest flutter gallery commit for flutter 3.10 is `d77920b4ced4a105ad35659fbe3958800d418fb9`